Arfaoui-Mahdi/Election-Web-Application-Full-Stack-V1/README-FIRST.md

 sorry for the sound quality and for me saying a lot of "euuuuuuuuh" xD

 NOTE :

--src.zip is the angular src u just need to replace into you angular project repository -src-spring.zip is the spring project src u need to replace it tooo
+1-src.zip is the angular src u just need to replace into you angular project repository

+2-src-spring.zip is the spring project src u need to replace it tooo

 Steps :

-- go https://start.spring.io/ and choose : maven project - java(version 11 in options) - 2.1.8 snapshot - and add as       dependecies (JPA - web - DebTools - Spring Security - H2 )
+1- go https://start.spring.io/ and choose : maven project - java(version 11 in options) - 2.1.8 snapshot - and add as       dependecies (JPA - web - DebTools - Spring Security - H2 )

--download the zip , unzipp it , open eclipse or STS (Spring Tool Suite 4 "IDE" for spring framework) -go to file->import->existing maven project  and put the unzipped folder directory wher a "pom.xml" exists -open and let the IDE downloads the dependencies and setup you wrokspace -replace the src folder
+2-download the zip , unzipp it , open eclipse or STS (Spring Tool Suite 4 "IDE" for spring framework)

+3-go to file->import->existing maven project  and put the unzipped folder directory wher a "pom.xml" exists

+4-open and let the IDE downloads the dependencies and setup you wrokspace

+5-replace the src folder

--launch the application
+6-launch the application

 *
 *

-*
-*
-- run ng serve in a terminal where the angular project exists and run the whole project.
+7- run ng serve in a terminal where the angular project exists and run the whole project.
 *
 *